|CALIFORNIA IANDS GROUPS

 and his scientific curiosity was piqued.
 Those stories were the beginning of a years-long study.

-and I was in a tunnel.
+I was in a tunnel.
 At the end of that tunnel was a bright, warm, white, vibrating light.
 It was beautiful.
 It gave me a feeling of peace and confidence.
-I floated
+I floated towards it.

-towards it.
 The warm feeling became stronger and stronger.
 I felt at home, loved, nearly ecstatic.
 I saw my life flash before me.
-Suddenly I felt the pain of the accident
+Suddenly I felt the pain of the accident once again

 Just about every description of a near-death experience is this beautiful.
 People feel connected and supported.
 They grasp how the universe works.
 They experience